Outerbeast/SC-Half-Life-2-Weapons/README.md

 # Installation

 #### Warning: using this pack along with other installed weapon packs, be it plugins or map scripts, may result in weapon slot conflicts and will cause weapons to be unselectable.

+## Game/Server Installation
+The weapon pack can be installed with a plugin to add to your game or server.
+It features a in-game menu that you can use to exchange stock weapons for the HL2 weapons.

+To Install the weapon pack to your game/server:-

+1) Download and extract the files into `svencoop_addon`
+2) Edit your `default_plugins.txt` file (found in `svencoop`) and add the following:

+    ```
+    "plugin"
+	{
+		"name" "HL2Weapons"
+		"script" "HL2Weapons"
+	}
+    ```
+-then save the file.

+Once you've installed the plugin, you can use the chat command `!hl2_weapons` to open the weapon exchange menu, which allows you to trade in a stock weapon(s) for a HL2 one.
+For obtaining ammunition for the weapons that use their own unique ammo types, picking up ammo for the stock weapon will add ammo to the HL2 weapon.

+## Map Installation
+The script will automatically replace any stock weapons from cfg/world drops/player loadout with the HL2 equivalents.

+To install this weapon pack to your map:-

 1)  Download and extract the files into `svencoop_addon`, or your own maps files
 2)  Add `map_script hl2_weapons` to your map cfg